-Airlines may refuse to board anyone who appears to be affected by the ban.
+While the ban is in effect, airlines may refuse to board anyone who appears to be affected by the ban.
 Those who are able to board a plane almost certainly will be refused admission (entry) to the United States on arrival at a U.S. airport.
 Anyone affected by the ban who is currently outside the United States should consult with an immigration attorney before attempting to return in order to understand the current state of affairs and the risks involved, and to develop a strategy based upon his or her individual circumstances.